jleahred/yepp/README.md

 * `build.rs` support to generate code automaticaly
 * Online errors on `and` expresions
-* Test with left recursion
+* Play with left recursion

 * don't needed to be multiexpr pub(crate)struct Transf2Expr {